 The 10 Best Food Photographers in London

 Isn’t taking photographs of food easy?
 There’s no shortage of folks posting smartphone shots of their meals on social media, after all.
 However, if you want great, truly mouthwatering images, then the answer is no, it’s not easy.
 You need the skills, the right partners, great equipment, and the perfect setting.
 Just look through the portfolios of these top London food photographers to see what we mean.
-Just a word of advice: If you’re on a diet, browse through these scrumptious shots at your own risk!
+They have spent years honing their craft and dedicating their services to helping food and drink brands stand out from the crowded pack.

 3. Kris Kirkham

-If you’re in the area, good chance you may have already seen Kris Kirkham’s work—he has over a decade of experience as a commercial food and drink photographer.
-He may also have an interesting edge over other London food photographers: Before segueing to his photography career, he was an award-winning chef.
+There’s a good chance you have already seen Kris Kirkham’s work.
+After all, he has over a decade of experience as a commercial food and drink photographer.
+He may also have an interesting edge over other London food photographers: Before segueing into his photography career, he was an award-winning chef.
 He has intimate knowledge of the sensory experiences a dish has to offer.
 And therefore, likely knows how to visually bring that to life.
 Sounds like a professionally invaluable combination to us!
 And it’s one that helps make his portfolio the dazzling collection of food and drink images it is.

 Food photographer Ryan Ball has taken award-winning images for advertising, packaging, signage, and magazines for over 13 years.
 His website details the intricate elements that come together to produce what laypeople see as “simple food shots”.
-It gives a whole new perspective as you scroll through his portfolio of really slick food images (while you’re there, don’t miss the fascinating “conceptual” for-ad-use images he’s got mixed in!).
+It gives a whole new perspective as you scroll through his portfolio of really slick food images.
+Oh, and while you’re there, don’t miss the fascinating “conceptual” for-ad-use images he’s got mixed in!

 5. Donna Crous